Nols05/sentinel/README.md

-🎉 Public-vote winner at at UPV ETSINF Fair 2024.
+🎉 Public-vote winner at UPV ETSINF Fair 2024.

 Sentinel is a powerful tool for monitoring social media sentiment.
 Simply provide a keyword, and Sentinel will: